A local‑first Postman alternative

 - Go‑based runner: parallel by default, JUnit/JSON reports

-- Local‑first, no account required
+- Local‑first, open source, no account required

 Deep dive guide